Pedro Ramírez (footballer, born 2000)

-Pedro David Ramírez (born 4 April 2000) is an Argentine professional footballer who plays as a right-back for Deportivo Riestra, on loan from Defensa y Justicia.
+Pedro David Ramírez (born 4 April 2000) is an Argentine professional footballer who plays as a right-back for Deportivo Riestra.

 Career

 Ramírez started out at Deportivo Chacabuco from the age of five, before joining River Plate at the age of seven.
 Aged twelve, Ramírez headed to Lanús before signing for Defensa y Justicia in 2016; as a midfielder.
 With the latter, he made the breakthrough into first-team football under Hernán Crespo in 2020; as a right-back.
 After appearing on the substitute's bench for a Copa de la Liga Profesional match with Colón and Copa Sudamericana ties with Sportivo Luqueño and Vasco da Gama, Ramírez made his senior debut domestically on 29 November 2020 against Central Córdoba; as a starter.
 In the 2021 season, Ramírez played on loan for Estudiantes de Buenos Aires.
 In June 2022, he was loaned out to Deportivo Riestra.